-Jeep is well known for their 4WD system, as well as their off-road SUVs.
-The front wheel drive version of their cars are available with a dual dry clutch transmission, using 6 gears giving a smooth transition from when new with higher mileage cars feeling rougher.
-The four-wheel drive system uses a single clutch system with 9 gears to better manage the torque to all wheels.
+Jeep is well known for its 4WD system, as well as their off-road SUVs.
+The front-wheel-drive version of their cars is available with a dual dry clutch transmission, using 6 gears giving a smooth transition from when new with higher mileage cars feeling rougher.
+The four-wheel-drive system uses a single clutch system with 9 gears to better manage the torque to all wheels.

 Kia's DCT is a 7-speed automatic available on the Optima, Ceed and Pro Ceed as well as the Sportage.
 Once again sports models require a stiffer gearbox to handle the power and performance delivered from the power plant and the Kia Stinger uses an 8-speed auto for quicker shifting.
 With a higher range.

 Land Rover Automatic

 Whether you choose an off-roader like the Discovery or you want luxury in your all-terrain vehicle with a Range Rover, the automatic gearbox is shared with Jaguar, some minor adaptations change the Tronic to a sequential gearbox using Land Rover's Command Shift.

 A popular choice for Japanese manufacturer's like Lexus is the use of a CVT transmission, and the majority of the range use this complex mechanical system with only one gear.
 Lexus also uses a Tronic gearbox in their high performance and limited edition models a simple single drive eight-speed transmission.